Sutter County, California: Public transportation

 Yuba Sutter Transit operates local bus service, as well as commuter runs to Downtown Sacramento.
 The Amtrak Thruway 3 bus also provides daily connections to/from Sacramento.

 Airports

 Sutter County Airport is a general aviation airport located just south of Yuba City.
 The closest major airport is in Sacramento.

+Government and policing

+Sutter County is a general law county under the California Constitution.
+That is, it does not have a county charter.
+The county is governed by a five-member board of Supervisors.
+Supervisors are elected by districts for four-year terms.
+There are no term limits in effect.
+The chairman and vice-chairman are elected annually by the Board of Supervisors from among its members.